Career Options in Foreign Language

 Foreign language teachers and professors work with students to help develop knowledge and competence in a second language.
 As America's economy and culture become more integrated with our neighbors, foreign language knowledge is growing in importance as a life skill and workplace qualification.
 Foreign language teachers can work in a wide variety of environments, from public schools and universities to private, self-enrichment classes.

-The U.S. Bureau of Labor Statistics (BLS) projects strong employment growth for postsecondary teachers, with employment opportunities increasing 17% in general from 2012-2022.
-The median salary for self-enrichment teachers in 2013 were about $35,500, while postsecondary foreign language teachers made a median annual salary of around $58,620.
+The U.S. Bureau of Labor Statistics (BLS) projects strong employment growth for postsecondary teachers, with employment opportunities increasing 12% for postsecondary foreign language teachers from 2016-2026.
+The median salary for postsecondary foreign language teachers in May 2017 was around $65,010.

 Translators and Interpreters